Disney World Transportation Times: Every Route, Compared

 Four resorts ride the gondola — Pop Century, Art of Animation, Caribbean Beach, and Riviera — to EPCOT and Hollywood Studios, all transferring at the Caribbean Beach hub.
 Because those are multi-leg trips, the timing lives in the Skyliner guide, station by station.

-Every number here comes from Theme Park Compass's route graph — a structured map of how Walt Disney World's transportation actually connects, human-verified against Disney's official sources and checked continuously (it's version-controlled and re-verified, not scraped once and forgotten).
+• The route network is verified.
+A structured map of how Walt Disney World's transportation actually connects — every mode, connection, and direction — checked against Disney's official sources and kept current (version-controlled and continuously re-verified, not scraped once and forgotten).
 As of this update it holds 365 verified connections across 42 locations, last confirmed June 21, 2026.

 • These are in-transit times — the walk, ride, or float itself, not door-to-door.
 Add the time to reach the stop or dock, plus any wait or transfer, for a real-world estimate.

 • We don't rank "the fastest route" here.
 The fastest way from A to B changes with the time of day, the weather, and which lines are running — that's what the Theme Park Compass app is for.
-This page is the verified building blocks; the app assembles them into your trip.
+This page is the building blocks — a verified network with estimated in-transit times; the app assembles them into your trip.

 Frequently asked questions

 Which Disney World resorts can you walk to a park from?
 Seven — Contemporary and Grand Floridian to Magic Kingdom, and the five Crescent Lake resorts (BoardWalk, Yacht Club, Beach Club, Swan, Dolphin) to EPCOT's International Gateway.
-The shortest is BoardWalk to EPCOT, about 8 minutes.
+The shortest is Beach Club to EPCOT, about 5–7 minutes.

 What's the shortest walk to a Disney park from a resort?
-BoardWalk Inn to EPCOT's International Gateway — about 8 minutes along Crescent Lake.
+Beach Club to EPCOT's International Gateway — about 5–7 minutes.
+Yacht Club (~7–10) and BoardWalk (~8–12) reach the same entrance.

 How long is the boat to Magic Kingdom?
 On the water: Grand Floridian ~9 min, Wilderness Lodge ~12, Polynesian ~13, Fort Wilderness ~15 — direct Bay Lake / Seven Seas Lagoon launches, no TTC transfer.